Carvana Co. (CVNA) Shares Plummet Below 1-Year High

 Conclusion

-In a nutshell, Carvana Co.
-(CVNA) has experienced a mixed performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+In conclusion, Carvana Co.
+(CVNA) has seen mixed performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.